flight505/mcp-think-tank-py/kg-think-mcp.md

 - [ ] Maintain an in-memory index for immediate lookups; `.jsonl` is the single source of truth on disk.

 - [ ] **Automated Embeddings & Semantic Search** (**Mandatory**)
-- [ ] Use `sentence-transformers` or `langchain` to generate embeddings for each entity’s observations.
+- [ ] Use `sentence-transformers` or `langchain` to generate embeddings for each entity's observations.
 - [ ] Store these embeddings in memory (e.g. in a `Dict[str, np.ndarray]`) or optionally in `.jsonl` for fallback re-load.
 - [ ] `search_nodes(query, use_semantic=True)`:
-  - Convert `query` → embedding, compute similarity with each entity’s vector, and return top-k matches.
+  - Convert `query` → embedding, compute similarity with each entity's vector, and return top-k matches.
   - Fall back on keyword matching if no embeddings are found or if `USE_EMBEDDINGS=False`.
 - [ ] On each new observation, auto-generate embeddings and store them.
 Re-append to `.jsonl` with the vector data or store offline in a parallel file.